-The financial assets at amortised cost consist of bank balances at amortised cost.
+The financial assets at amortised cost consist of other receivables, cash and bank balances and due from related parties at amortised cost.

 Measurement of ECL: ECLs are a probability-weighted estimate of credit losses.
 The Company applies the simplified approach of IFRS 9 for the calculation of expected credit losses, according to which the provision for impairment is always measured at an amount equal to the expected credit losses over the life of the financial asset.
 In this context, the expected credit losses represent the expected shortfalls in the contractual cash flows, taking into account the possibility of default at any point during the life of the financial instrument.
 In calculating the expected credit losses, the Company uses a provisioning table by grouping the above financial instruments based on the nature and maturity of the balances by taking into account available historical data regarding the obligors, adjusted for future factors in relation to the obligors and the economic environment.